Justice in the City

-Synopsis
+Plot

 The series opens with a case which sees an old couple who have been married for over fifty years, file for divorce.
 The wife, Chen Jin Ying, is determined on divorcing her husband, Liu Fa Zhi, despite her children's objections.
 When her son, Liu Guo Dong realises that his mother is divorcing his father because she wanted to be with her ex-lover (an old man suffering from dementia), decides to hire Hui Qi and her boss, Luo You Wei, to prevent her from obtaining her rightful share of the family fortune.
 When Jian Zhi learned of Jin Ying's predicament, he decides to help her.

 Meanwhile, Hui Qi's rough background is revealed in the next case where she stands up for Gao Yong Wen, a crippled beggar who had been injured at his previous workplace, a factory.
 Much to Yong Wen's dismay, his company only compensated him with a small sum of money before firing him.
 Hui Qi is determined to help Yong Wen in his court case because he has previously supported her studies.
 It was through his financial support that she could afford to fulfill her ambition and graduate from law school.

 When Hui Qi investigates the factory where Yong Wen's injury occurred, she finds out that it belonged to Guo Dong and decides to pursue adequate compensation for Yong Wen.
 Guo Dong is left with no choice but to hire Jian Zhi to fight against Hui Qi.
 In the midst of Jian Zhi's investigations, he discovers a shocking secret where Yong Wen had caused the death of Hui Qi's mother by stealing her money meant for her daughter's education and driving her to kill herself.